Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays: Abstract

 \section{Abstract}

-Simulating $\mathrm{U(1)}$ quantum gauge theories with spatial dimension greater than one is of great physical significance yet has not been achieved experimentally.
-Here we propose a simple realization of $\mathrm{U(1)}$ gauge theory on triangular lattice Rydberg atom arrays.
-Within experimentally accessible range, we find that the effective model well simulates various aspects of the $\mathrm{U(1)}$ gauge theory, such as emergence of topological sectors, incommensurability, and the deconfined Rokhsar-Kivelson point.
-Our proposal is easy to implement experimentally and exhibits pronounced quantum dynamics compared with previous proposals realizing $\mathrm{U(1)}$ and $\mathbb Z_2$ gauge theories.
+Simulating $\mathrm{U}(1)$ quantum gauge theories with spatial dimension greater than one is of great physical significance.
+Here we propose a simple realization of $\mathrm{U}(1)$ gauge theory with Rydberg and Rydberg-dressed atom arrays.
+Within the experimentally accessible range, we find that the various aspects of the $\mathrm{U}(1)$ gauge theory can be well simulated, such as the emergence of topological sectors, incommensurability, and the Rokhsar-Kivelson point that hosts deconfined charge excitations and degenerate topological sectors.
+Our proposal is promising to implement experimentally and exhibits pronounced quantum dynamics.